-PureVPN has been providing VPN services since 2007, so it's not surprising that it now claims a lengthy list of features: 2,000+ self-managed servers across 140+ countries and 180+ locations, with apps for nearly everything, a wide choice of protocols, torrent support, DNS and IPv6 leak protection, a smart kill switch, split tunneling, five devices allowed and payment via Bitcoin if you need it.
+Hong Kong-based PureVPN has been in the VPN business since 2007, so it's no surprise that it's built up a lengthy list of features: 6,500+ self-managed servers across 140+ countries and 180+ locations, with apps for nearly everything, OpenVPN and IKEv2 protocols, torrent support, DNS and IPv6 leak protection, a smart kill switch, split tunneling, and optional extras including dedicated IPs, port forwarding and even DDoS protection.

-Platform support remains a highlight, with dedicated apps for Windows, Mac, iOS, Android and Linux, extensions for Chrome and Firefox, and more downloads and tutorials to help you set it up on routers, Kodi, Android TV, Amazon's Fire TV Stick and more.
+Platform support is a highlight, with dedicated apps for Windows, Mac, iOS, Android and Linux, extensions for Chrome and Firefox, and more downloads and tutorials to help you set it up on routers, Kodi, Android TV, Amazon's Fire TV Stick and more.

 - Want to try PureVPN?
 Check out the website here